Natural Environment Research Council (NERC) GW4+ Doctoral Training Partnership

 The Partnership builds on the GW4 alliance of four universities in the South West and Wales: Bath, Bristol, Cardiff and Exeter.
 Each of these universities has significant research capability in the Natural Environment Research Council (NERC) sciences.

-This NERC Doctoral Training Partnership offers studentships across three themes: Solid Earth, Living World and Changing Planet.
+This NERC Doctoral Training Partnership offers studentships across three themes: Dynamic Earth, Living World and Changing Planet.
 At the University of Bath, NERC research is undertaken across the faculties of Science and Engineering & Design in the following subject areas:

 - Atmosphere, Oceans and Ice

 You will be registered at Bath, but the training programme includes opportunities for collaborations between the institutions and research organisation partners.
 The research organisation partners are: